HenriMertens/CTF_CHALLENGES/DEADFACE_2024/CerealKiller01/solution.md

 However we can try to change the strcmp function:
 ![image](https://github.com/user-attachments/assets/fe16e913-b44b-44e5-8951-ae2e54440c28)

-If we set local4b7 = "obboreel", the if statement will be true and "obboreel" will be used for th decryption.
+If we set local4b7 = "obboreel", the if statement will be true and "obboreel" will be used for the decryption.

 To to do this you can patch the binary or use gdb, I used gdb.